-In addition to the above, the ETF also had covered call options for Bank of Nova Scotia and TD Bank.
+In addition to the above, the ETF also had covered call options for Bank of Nova Scotia and CIBC.

 Note: While covered call options are one of the less risky option types, they put a cap on the potential profits you can earn on your stock.
 This would also partly explain why ZWB’s performance is lower than ZEB’s.

 5. CI First Asset CanBanc Income Bank ETF (CIC)